WELCOME

 Two men and a young girl sit in a kitchen.
 All three are smiling as the men help the young girl use an electronic tablet.

-Fortunately, there is a research-based tool that can empower caregivers with effective strategies to address common childhood concerns.
+Fortunately, there is a research-backed approach that can empower caregivers with effective strategies to address common childhood concerns.
 Nearly six decades of research on learning and behavior have yielded effective approaches to managing concerns while supporting healthy skill development.
-By understanding the principles of behavior and learning outlined in the field of behavior analysis, caregivers can navigate the intricate landscape of child-rearing with love, patience, resilience, and, ultimately, success.
+By understanding the principles of behavior and learning outlined in the science of behavior analysis, caregivers can navigate the intricate landscape of child-rearing with love, patience, resilience, and, ultimately, success.

-Applied behavior analysis (ABA) is a science-based approach to helping people develop skills that will benefit their individual lifestyles.
+Applied behavior analysis (ABA) is a researched, science-based approach to helping people develop skills that will benefit their individual lifestyles.
+Although ABA is often used to help people with disabilities learn new skills, it is also a highly useful approach for caregivers to apply with children of all abilities and skill levels.

 Common Childhood Concerns